JordanRosas/React-weather-application/README.md

-# Built a weather application using React JS, Bootstrap 3, and regular CSS.
+# Built a weather app using React JS, Bootstrap 3, and CSS3.

 ![alt text](public/weatherPic.png)